rtwnt/reusingthewheel/content/about.md

 disable_comments: true

 ---
 My name is Piotr Rusin.
 I majored in civil engineering at Poznan University of Technology, but I&#8217;m more interested in programming, both as a hobby and as a career choice.
-I&#8217;m not yet a professional programmer, but I&#8217;m working on becoming one.

 On this blog, I&#8217;m going to describe my projects, ideas and progress I&#8217;m making in learning programming and computer science.